nuhman/neural-nets-brain-js/words-emotion-detection/README.md

-## Emotional Detection in a String
+## Emotion Detection in a given string of words

 *Note: Currently only supports two emotions: `happy` and `sad`*